-NOTICE OF SPECIAL MEETING OF STOCKHOLDERS To Be Held on , 2006
+NOTICE OF SPECIAL MEETING OF STOCKHOLDERS To Be Held on August 29, 2006

-A special meeting of stockholders of Science Applications International Corporation, or Old SAIC, a Delaware corporation, will be held at the , on , 2006, at (local time).
-For the convenience of our stockholders, the meeting will be videocast to and at other locations, and will be webcast on our website (www.saic.com) and on our internal website, ISSAIC.
+A special meeting of stockholders of Science Applications International Corporation, or Old SAIC, a Delaware corporation, will be held at the SAIC Conference Center, 1710 SAIC Drive, McLean, Virginia, on August 29, 2006, at 1:00 p.m. (local time).
+For the convenience of our stockholders, the meeting will be videocast to Conference Room 2040 in Building D of our offices at 10260 Campus Point Drive, San Diego, California and at other locations, and will be webcast on our website (www.saic.com) and on our internal website, ISSAIC.
 The meeting is being held for the purpose of voting on the following:

-- 1. A proposal to approve and adopt an Agreement and Plan of Merger, as amended and restated as of June 26, 2006, among Old SAIC, SAIC, Inc., and SAIC Merger Sub, Inc., pursuant to which Old SAIC will become a wholly-owned subsidiary of a newly-formed parent company, SAIC, Inc., or New SAIC, and holders of Old SAIC stock will be entitled to receive shares of class A preferred stock of New SAIC for their common stock of Old SAIC. - 2.
+- 1. A proposal to approve and adopt an Agreement and Plan of Merger, as amended and restated as of July 24, 2006, among Old SAIC, SAIC, Inc., and SAIC Merger Sub, Inc., pursuant to which Old SAIC will become a wholly-owned subsidiary of a newly-formed parent company, SAIC, Inc., or New SAIC, and holders of Old SAIC stock will be entitled to receive shares of class A preferred stock of New SAIC for their common stock of Old SAIC. - 2.
 A proposal to approve and adopt the 2006 Equity Incentive Plan. - 3.
 A proposal to approve and adopt the 2006 Employee Stock Purchase Plan. - 4.
 Any other business as may properly come before the special meeting, or any adjournments, postponements or continuations thereof.